 What Happened in 1919

-The other line of reasoning to support 1919 is historical, with Watchtower claims it proved itself to have been chosen by Jesus as the only organization clean and representing him.
+Watchtower's other line of reasoning to support 1919 is historical, with the claim that it proved itself to have been chosen by Jesus as the only "clean" organization representing him.

-Watchtower teaches they went into Babylonish captivity between 1914-1918.
+Watchtower teaches the group went into Babylonish captivity between 1914 and 1918.
 This culminated with the directors of The Watch Tower Society being sent to prison.

 "Modern historical evidence shows that during the world war of 1914-1918 the dedicated, baptized anointed remnant of Jehovah's Christian witnesses were brought into Babylonish captivity."
 Watchtower 1972 Dec 1 pp.724-725

 Shortly after this, members of the Society’s administrative staff were arrested, and on June 21, 1918, they were sentenced to 20-year prison terms.
 The preaching of the good news came to a virtual standstill.
 Jehovah's Witnesses-Proclaimers of God's Kingdom p.211

 "1919 The Society’s officers and associates are released on bail, on March 26;" Jehovah's Witnesses-Proclaimers of God's Kingdom p.720

 "Comparably, after a Babylonish captivity, the anointed remnant was delivered in 1919, and under the guidance of God's spirit, the once desolate "soil" of spiritual Israel has been cleansed."
 Watchtower 1988 Sep 15 p.15

 The reason Jehovah supported the Watchtower leaders, as "proven" by their released, is because they were cleansed, wholly theocratic, and providing spiritual food.